A Voiceover Actor’s Secret Weapon? An Effective Rehearsal Process.

 Get messy when you play.

 Voice actors can sometimes be too careful and precise with the language or performance.
-In real life, your intention (moment before) drives the words forward.
-As we talk, we gauge the listener’s body language and focus as we determine what’s needed to persuade, seduce, alarm, etc. We do all this on the fly.
+In real life, your inspiration (the moment before) triggers your response – how you feel, what you say, and how you go about getting what you want.
+As we talk, we gauge the listener’s body language and focus as we determine what’s needed to understand, persuade, seduce, alarm, etc. We do all this on the fly.
 Work for a rehearsal process that allows your delivery to be extemporaneous, even as you’re taking the words off the page.
 Rehearsal becomes the un-rehearsal.